 If you rely on your ability to ski or ride, or if you hope to enjoy another winter injury-free, the best time to participate in a program is prior to the start of your season.
 A good neuromuscular training program will include balance exercises, sport-specific strengthening, and functional movement re-training for body control.
 The exercises are simple, yet strategically instructed and progressed, so you build the necessary foundation for protecting your knees.

-In the past, these programs were limited to elite athletes in private facilities; however, in preparation for the 2018-19 season, industry leaders have collaborated with injury prevention experts to develop an online program that provides skiers and snowboarders easy access to a proven system to strengthen and protect their knees so a major injury is less-likely to occur.
+In the past, these programs were limited to elite athletes in private facilities; however, in preparation for the winter season, industry leaders have collaborated with ACL Strong injury prevention experts to make available an online program for skiers and snowboarders to easily access a proven system to strengthen and protect their knees and hips so a major injury is less-likely to occur.

 Ski area administrators and professional skiers and snowboarders are pushing safety and injury prevention programs more than ever this year.
 Don’t miss this opportunity to make sure your pre-season preparation is complete!